MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-manage.md

 To initiate the data purge path, complete these steps:

-1. Remove wrap and unwrap permissions for "O365 Exchange Online" from Azure Key Vaults.
+1. Remove wrap and unwrap permissions for "Office 365 Exchange Online" from Azure Key Vaults.

 2. Using a work or school account that has global administrator privileges in your organization, [connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).